whichenglish.com is now 1 year old – now with 728 English definitions

 The intent of this site is to be a source of solutions to problems of British English above all others, addressing ambiguities as well as adressing issues arising from different standards practiced in the United States.
 Some of you may recognise the contents of this site from my 1.0 version, over at britishdictionary.co.uk, but the project has since expanded to encompass more than just a dictionary.
 Besides, 'dictionary' is a broad term, and any dictionary no matter the type is at the end of the day a work of reference.
-Fowler's first edition of his Modern English Usage was A Dictionary of Modern English Usage, yet few would call it a dictionary today.
-In writing the first dictionary of English that was more than a mere list of words, Johnson's dictionary started a new genre.
-In the preface to his book, he writes:

 Every other authour may aspire to praise; the lexicographer can only hope to escape reproach, and even this negative recompence has been yet granted to very few.
 I have, notwithstanding this discouragement, attempted a dictionary of the English language, which, while it was employed in the cultivation of every species of literature, has itself been hitherto neglected, suffered to spread, under the direction of chance, into wild exuberance, resigned to the tyranny of time and fashion, and exposed to the corruptions of ignorance, and caprices of innovation.